AP and Transfer Credit

 Many students come to Cornell with advanced placement (AP) credit from courses taken in high school.
 AP credit is awarded when a student shows competence in a subject by doing well on the official AP exam.
 Similarly, students who complete the International Baccalaureate (IB) Higher Level examinations or the GCE A-level exams may also receive credit.

-For more information on AP/IB/GCE tests and qualifying scores see the University's AP and Test Credit page.
+For more information on AP/IB/GCE tests and qualifying scores: University's AP and Test Credit page.

 Students may request completed AP credit or transfer credit be applied toward their Cornell engineering degree.
 The Engineering Registrar’s Office ensures the appropriate notations are added to the transcript and that the student’s official record reflects all awarded credit.

 How to post AP credit to your transcript: